Operationalizing Counterfactual Metrics: Incentives, Ranking, and Information Asymmetry: Experiments

 Next, we consider the effect of information asymmetry on regret.
 The last two rows of Table \ref{tab:regrets_full_info} show the regret when the principal applies $w_{\text{TT}}$, but either observes no covariates (``no info'') and identifies $E[Y(0)]$, or only observes age and/or sex (``demographic info'') and identifies $E[Y(0) | \text{demographics}]$.
-While conditioning on age has no effect on the Horse Colic dataset, on the Stroke Trial dataset, conditioning on demographic information actually \textit{hurts} utility compared to the ``no info'' setting.
-This shows that it's not always better for the principal to condition on all known information.
-This finding structurally mirrors the phenomenon of \textit{bias amplification} when estimating causal effects with unobserved confounding, where conditioning on all observed features can actually increase bias \cite{pearl2012class}.
-Further exploration of the relationship between bias amplification, optimal feature selection, and information asymmetry would be a rich avenue for future work.
+While conditioning on age has no effect on the Horse Colic dataset, on the Stroke Trial dataset, conditioning on demographics actually \textit{hurts} utility compared to using ``no info.''
+This suggests that it is not always better for the principal to condition on all known information, and thus policymakers should exercise caution in designing stratified quality metrics.
+For example, CMS currently measures age-specific kidney transplant rates for organ procurement organizations (OPOs) \citep{cms_opo}, and our findings question the value of such incomplete stratification under OPO treatment selection.
+Theoretically, this finding structurally mirrors the phenomenon of \textit{bias amplification} when estimating causal effects with unobserved confounding, where conditioning on more observed features can actually increase bias \citep{pearl2012class}.
+Here we observe \textit{regret amplification}, and we encourage replication of similar analyses by regulatory agencies with internal data sources.

 We also study a more continuous spectrum of information asymmetry by showing regret as the principal accumulates increasingly large subsets of the available features.
-Relating this to the theory in Section \ref{sec:info_asymmetry}, we first sort the features in ascending order of feature importance, as measured by estimating $\gamma_{\text{marg}}$ when the principal knows only the individual feature.
+Relating this to Section \ref{sec:info_asymmetry}, we first sort the features in ascending order of feature importance, as measured by estimating $\gamma_{\text{marg}}$ when the principal knows only the individual feature.
 Then, Figure \ref{fig:ist_gammas_regrets_cumul} shows regret when the principal knows increasingly large feature subsets, building up starting from the most ``important'' feature.
 Regret is reduced significantly after accounting for less than half of the features.
 In practice, the principal would not know true values of $\gamma_{\text{marg}}$.
-However, approximations of $\gamma_{\text{marg}}$ may serve as a reasonable heuristic for feature selection when a regulatory agency has a large set of known covariates, but the need for simplicity, interpretability, and low implementation costs might drive them to avoid reward functions that rely on an excessive number of features.
+However, approximations of $\gamma_{\text{marg}}$ may serve as a reasonable heuristic for feature selection when a regulator has a large set of known covariates, but needs to prune them for interpretability or cost.